nitinsharma0639/Java_Journey/README.md

 # Java_Journey
-Here you will lean from the basics of Core Java
+Here you will learn from the basics of Core Java